KomodoPlatform/dPoW/doc/bible.md

 If that new candidate proves his reliability and ability to operate a NN by making it to the top 3 rankings for his region at the end of the season, he is able to apply for up to two additional NN spots in different regions for the next elections.

-Candidates that landed in the top 3 ranking with more than one NN can seek 1 additional NN <b>per top 3 operated region</b> - region must be operated as top 3 NN as of ranking snapshot on April 17th, 2021.
+Candidates that landed in the top 3 ranking with more than one NN can seek 1 additional NN <b>per top 3 operated region</b> - region must be operated as top 3 NN as of ranking snapshot on April 2nd, 2021.
 Six is the maximum number of spots that any one candidate is permitted to operate.

 The Komodo Notary Node Elections are stake weighted, meaning that those who hold more KMD have more voting power in the election.
 The process works as follows.

 A special voting token — let’s call it VOTE2021 — will be airdropped to KMD holders at a 1:1 ratio.
 If you have 1000 KMD, you will receive 1000 VOTE2021 tokens.

-The airdrop will take place on April 2nd, 2021.
+A snapshot for the airdrop will be taken at the same time as the Notary Node ranking snapshot on April 2nd, 2021.
+Auto-elected Notary Nodes (top 3 in each region) will be announced and VOTE2021 tokens will be airdroped on April 9th, 2021.

 The current supply of KMD is around 125 Million, so roughly 125 Million VOTE2021 tokens will be airdropped.

 It’s important to note that you must hold you private keys in order to receive your VOTE2021 tokens.
 If you hold your KMD on a centralized exchange, then you do not hold your private keys and you will not receive any VOTE2021 tokens.